eekkristo/slotify/README.md

 ```

 ## Contributing
 Feel free to contribute to this project to fix the issues or add more stuff.
-To contribute create your own branch and request a pull request.
+To contribute create your own branch and request a pull request or fork your own clone.
 Some of the known issues would be awesome if someone fixed.
 Additionally the following which I will try to fix myself in priority.
 1. Make Dockerfile and docker-compose.yml better ( During docker-compose up it should import the .sql file automatically. )
 2. Implement a listener to so that if you develop and save a change, it will automatically render new settings, e.g nodemon or something